LindaNSIP/usecases/docs/gradebook/howto.md

 #### Pre-Conditions:

--   Vendor has access to HITS
+-   Vendor has access to HITS.
--   HITS has been provisioned with School Data
+-   HITS has been provisioned with School Data.
 -   Vendor has mapped the relevant SIF Objects to their systems:
     - SchoolInfo
     - StudentPersonal
     - StudentSchoolEnrolment
     - StaffPersonal
     - StaffAssignment
     - TeachingGroup
     - GradingAssignment
     - GradingAssignmentScore

 **Note:** Some of these objects are proposed for SIF 1.4 and are